 Publishers need to either put effort into their game launchers / store fronts or just put it on Steam, the Epic Game Store or GOG.

 Early this week; Bethesda announced that it will be shutting down its launcher and migrating its games to Steam.
-This is welcoming news for gamers as it means that will be one less unnecessary launcher they will need.
+This is welcoming news for gamers as it means that there will be one less unnecessary launcher they will need.
 With publishers wanting to have their own launcher and cut out either Steam, Epic, or GOG – it’s great when one realizes it’s not worth the effort for them or the consumer.

 Like Netflix for movies and shows; Steam defined the concept of a game launcher and digital storefront.
 Also, like Netflix; a lot of publishers wanted to cut out the middle man and so they created their own half-ass competitor.
 While competition is important to ensure a healthy ecosystem along with encouraging the launcher to be of quality, not every publisher needs to release a launcher.